HarshdeepMishra/HarshdeepMishra/README.md

 - 👋 Hi, I’m @HarshdeepMishra
-- 👀 I’m interested in Learning and creating
+- 👀 I’m interested in Learning and Creating
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me punmishra123@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: S

 <!---
 HarshdeepMishra/HarshdeepMishra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.